Broker Check

 You may have goals or needs, like buying a home, new furniture, or a newer car.

-These will be hard to obtain without credit or costly to obtain if you have poor credit.
+These will be hard to get without credit, or costly to get if you have poor credit.

 If you already have a well-established credit history and healthy credit score, you can skip this next part.
 If you don’t, read on.

-A lender will decide to extend your credit and determine how much to charge you for that credit based on your credit score.
+A lender will decide to extend you credit and determine how much to charge you for that credit based on your credit score.
+Your credit score is driven by your credit report.

 “Your credit score is driven by your credit report.”

-There are three major credit reporting agencies that maintain a file on every borrower in the U.S.: Experian, TransUnion, and Equifax.
+There are three major credit reporting agencies that maintain a file on every person in the U.S.: Experian, TransUnion, and Equifax.

-If you have no credit or poor credit, start by pulling your report from at least one of these agencies.
-Check for errors or omissions.
+If you have no credit or poor credit, start by looking at your report from at least one of these agencies.
+Check for errors.
 Report any that you find to the agency, and have the record corrected.[3]

 Next, build your credit.